Alexandre Guedes

-Alexandre Xavier Pereira Guedes (born 11 February 1994) is a Portuguese professional footballer who plays as a striker for Liga Portugal 2 club Marítimo.
+Alexandre Xavier Pereira Guedes (born 11 February 1994) is a Portuguese professional footballer who plays as a striker for Liga Portugal 2 club Feirense.

 Club career

 Sporting CP

-Born in Arcozelo, Vila Nova de Gaia, Guedes joined Sporting CP's youth system in 2005, aged 11, and went on to score 53 goals for its various teams.
+Born in Arcozelo (Vila Nova de Gaia), Guedes joined Sporting CP's youth system in 2005, aged 11, and went on to score 53 goals for its various teams.
 On 16 December 2012, still a junior, he made his senior debut with the B side, coming on as a substitute for Bruma in the last minute of a 2–1 away win against C.D.
 Tondela in the Segunda Liga.

 On 29 January 2014, Guedes was sold to Spanish club CF Reus Deportiu until June, alongside teammate Tobias Figueiredo (who was loaned).
 He failed to find the net during his one-and-a-half-year stint in the Segunda División B with the Catalans.

 Aves

 In August 2015, Guedes agreed to a two-year deal at C.D.
 Aves in his country's second tier.
 He scored 13 goals in each of his first two seasons in Aves, helping to Primeira Liga promotion at the end of 2016–17 and subsequently renewing his contract.

 Guedes made his debut in the top flight on 6 August 2017, playing the full 90 minutes in a 0–2 home loss to former club Sporting.
 On 5 May 2018, he was one of the scorers as the team won 3–0 at Moreirense F.C. in the penultimate round of games to ensure another year at the top tier.
 Fifteen days later, he netted twice to help to a 2–1 defeat of Sporting in the final of the Taça de Portugal.